MannyFay/device-recovery-protocol/README.md

 - General - Time Machine
   - Set on 'When triggered manually'

-**Stopped here because to have a watch on Migration Assistant in Settings > General**
+**Stopped here because to have a look on Migration Assistant in Settings > General**